Legal 500 EMEA (2019)

-Admitted to the Paris Bar, Olivier Mélédo is a partner in the Paris office and a member of the Oil & Gas, Infrastructure Investment and Project Finance groups.
+Admitted to the Paris Bar, Olivier Mélédo is a partner in the Paris office and a member of the Oil & Gas, Infrastructure Investment and Global Projects groups.

 Olivier is a considerably accomplished energy and infrastructure lawyer who advises large corporations, equity investors, development finance institutions, governments, project developers and construction contractors on large-scale international and domestic projects and related share and asset deals, primarily in the power (conventional and renewable) infrastructure and natural resources sectors.